Brilliant Breakthroughs’ 50th podcast featuring our very own App Mama, Nancy sharing her wisdom, Why Small Businesses Grow Using Mobile Apps.

-If you want to buy something you go to amazon.
+If you want to buy something you go to Amazon.
 Are you going to sit on your laptop and type in what you want?
 Most of the time you’re buying it on the go with their app.

 You might want to check your financial portfolio.
 You’re going to an app.
 You’ll check social media on an app.
 Weather on an app.
 These are all things that happen on an app that keep them on the forefront of your mind.

+Then there is the business side of things.
 You ask your questions, you have your chats, you find out about products, buy products, schedule appointments.
 How many times have you gone to an app versus going to a mobile website?
 It takes a lot of effort to type in a website.

 Your daily routine things you don’t use a mobile website.
 That’s the difference.